tatilimongi/Secure_Password_Manager/README.md

 2. **First-time setup:**
    - You will be prompted to create a master password.
 This password is required to access your credentials.

+3. **Two-Factor Authentication (2FA):**
+   - Set up TOTP for an extra layer of security.
+Store your TOTP secret securely.

-3. **Main menu options:**
+4. **Main menu options:**
+   - List all credentials
    - Add new credential
-   - Retrieve credential
-   - Update credential
-   - Delete credential
+   - Delete a credential
-   - Generate strong password
+   - Copy password to clipboard
-   - Check password breach status
+   - Check if any password has been compromised
-   - Configure 2FA (TOTP)
    - Exit

-4. **Password Generation:**
+5. **Password Generation:**
    - Choose password length and character types (uppercase, lowercase, digits, symbols).

-5. **Password Breach Check:**
+6. **Password Breach Check:**
    - Enter a password to check if it has been exposed in known data breaches using the HaveIBeenPwned API.

-6. **Two-Factor Authentication (2FA):**
-   - Set up TOTP for an extra layer of security.
-Store your TOTP secret securely.

 ## Security Notes